influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/hardware_sizing.md

 ![Series Cardinality](/img/influxdb/series-cardinality.png)

 ## What kind of storage do I need?
 InfluxDB is designed to run on SSDs.
 Performance is lower on spinning disk drives and may not function properly under increasing loads.
+For best results InfluxDB servers should have at least 1000 IOPS on the storage system.

 ## How much storage do I need?
 Database names, [measurements](/influxdb/v1.0/concepts/glossary/#measurement), [tag keys](/influxdb/v1.0/concepts/glossary/#tag-key), [field keys](/influxdb/v1.0/concepts/glossary/#field-key), and [tag values](/influxdb/v1.0/concepts/glossary/#tag-value) are stored only once and always as strings.
 Only [field values](/influxdb/v1.0/concepts/glossary/#field-value) and [timestamps](/influxdb/v1.0/concepts/glossary/#timestamp) are stored per-point.